codyjohnathan/weatherapp/README.md

 # weatherapp
-App to check weather by City
+App to check weather by City by utilising OpenWeather API

 Aims of Project: